Muirfield/pocketmine-plugins/GrabBag/README.md

 -------------

-This plugin collects a number of commands and listener plugins that I find useful and wanted t o have in a single plugin rather through multiple ones.
+This plugin collects a number of commands and listener plugins that I find useful and wanted to have in a single plugin rather through multiple ones.
 The available commands and listener modules can be configured.
 This allows this plugin to co-exist peacefully with other plugins.